PennLINC/keller-networks/README.md

 ### 5.2	Plot the sum of weights by PFN as a bar plot for each matched sample and each cognitive domain (Matlab to R)
 The Rmarkdown file Cui2020Rep_SumWeightsBarPlots.Rmd walks through the plotting for each of the 6 files above (3 cognitive domains x 2 matched samples).
 The resultant bar plots will show the sum of weights by PFN.

+## Step 6: Sensitivity Analyses

+### Individual Task: Trains ridge regression models on PFN topography to predict performance on individual cognitive tasks.

+### Separate Samples PCA: Trains ridge regression models on PFN topography to predict cognitive PCA scores derived seprately in the discovery and replicaiton samples.
+Note that "Step3_RidgeRegressionPlotting/compare_predicted_actual_matchedsamples.m" contains code to visualize these results.

+### SES: Trains two ridge regression models: the first is trained only on areal deprivation index and the second is trained on both areal deprivation index and PFN topography

+### Resting State Only: Performs ridge regression analyses and univariate association analyses using only the data from resting-state scans

+### Size By Pred Acc: Compares the size of each PFN to prediction accuracy

+### Split Half Reliability: Computes the split-half reliability of PFN topography in a subset of participants

+### Psychotropic Medication Use: Sensitivity analyses controlling for psychotropic medication use can be found in "/Step1_TotalCorticalRepresentation/Associations_PFN_Cognition.Rmd"